-If you drive South a couple hours, you have Quartz Creek, Russian River and Upper Kenai River to fish.
+If you drive South a couple hours, you have Quartz Creek as well as great fishing on the Russian River and Upper Kenai River.
 Quartz and the Russian are easy walk-n-wades, the Kenai River is a big river but it has a ton of pull outs that you can access good gravel bars to fish.

 This time of year is going to be primarily an egg and flesh game but you can certainly entice a fish or two on streams.
 The northern streams are better mousing rivers but that becomes pretty slow this time of year with so many eggs and dying salmon in the rivers.

 If there is anything we can do to help, please let us know, we will do whatever we can to help you find some fun and success.

 MikeMike Brown - Owner of Mossy's Fly Shop in Anchorage, Alaska

 Well done on making sure you can squeeze in a day of fishing on a work trip!
 Fishing the Alaska Parks Highway river systems is the closest fishing to Anchorage, about an hour and fifteen minutes.
 There are a handful of rivers that cross the Parks Highway and all provide great access to fish and solitude.
 Stripping streamers or drifting beads and flesh is typically the most productive however in the evening a mouse can work.
 Good luck on your trip and please feel free to contact my company FishHound Expeditions if you would like a guide for a wade or float trip.
 Enjoy!